Buying Life Insurance 101: Discovering the Best Life Insurance Policy for You, Beyond What You See on TV

 There are many things to consider when thinking about how and where to buy a life insurance policy.
 How much coverage you will need?
 When to buy?
 What term and what type of policy?
-It can seem overwhelming as you are just beginning to gather the information from which to make your decision.
+It can seem overwhelming when you are just beginning to gather the information you’ll need to make your decision.
 Here are some important things you should know as you begin your life insurance purchasing process.

 10 Things to Know About Buying Life Insurance